 Since mankind began, music has been used to teach children.
 Music stimulates one's emotions and makes information easier to remember.
-Does your child want to know how say the months in Spanish?
+Does your child want to know how say the months of the year in Spanish or the days of the week in Spanish?
 He or she can learn this quickly with one song.

 Kids ask lots of other questions when they begin learning Spanish.
-For example: What are some Spanish words?
-How many letters in the alphabet in Mexico and Spain?
+For example: Is the Spanish alphabet the same in Mexico and Spain?
 Again, music can quickly provide this information.
 Music also creates a tranquil environment that promotes learning.
 Music can reduce stress, increase interest, and set the stage for listening and learning.